phanumat/Documentation/smartapp-web-services-developers-guide/smartapp.rst

 Default errors
 ^^^^^^^^^^^^^^

-The following errors may be returned by the SmartThings platform:
+The following errors may be returned by the PEA HiVE platform:

 ============================ =============================================================================================================== =====
 HTTP Response Code           Error Message                                                                                                   Cause